ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 If you are running an IPFS node that is also configured as an IPFS gateway, there are steps you can take to improve the discovery and retrievability of your CIDs.

 - Set up [peering](https://docs.ipfs.io/how-to/peering-with-content-providers/) with the pinning services that pin your CIDs.
-- Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse-proxy.
+- Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse proxy.
 Pay extra attention to `Etag`, `Cache-Control` and `Last-Modified` headers.
-Consider leveraging list of CIDs in  `X-Ipfs-Roots` for smarter HTTP caching strategies.
+Consider leveraging the list of CIDs in `X-Ipfs-Roots` for smarter HTTP caching strategies.
-- Put a CDN like Cloudflare in front of the IPFS gateway
+- Put a CDN like Cloudflare in front of the IPFS gateway.
+- Consider enabling the [Accelerated DHT Client](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#accelerated-dht-client) (see the content publishing [section](#debugging-content-publishing) for trade-offs).
+- Test and monitor your internet connection speed, with a tool like [Speedtest CLI](https://www.speedtest.net/apps/cli).
+- Monitor disk I/O and make sure that no other processes are causing disk I/O bottlenecks with a tool like [iotop](https://linux.die.net/man/1/iotop) or [iostat](https://linux.die.net/man/1/iostat).

 ## Tip: Pin your CIDs to multiple IPFS nodes